 Here are some key points from the provided text:

-1. Logging with debug: Express uses the debug module for internal logging.
-It’s similar to console.log but more versatile, allowing for conditional logging without affecting production code.
+debug: Express uses thedebugmodule for internal logging.
+It’s similar toconsole.logbut more versatile, allowing for conditional logging without affecting production code. - Turning on Debug Logging: Debug logging is turned off by default.
+To enable it, you set the

-3. Debug Output Example: The provided example shows the output of debug logs for a default Express app.
+DEBUGenvironment variable.
+For example, runningDEBUG=express:* node index.jswould enable debug logging for the Express application. - Debug Output Example: The provided example shows the output of debug logs for a default Express app.
 It displays information about various layers, routes, middleware, and more.

-4. Filtering Debug Logs: You can filter debug logs by specifying namespaces.
-For instance, setting DEBUG=express:router would show logs only related to the router implementation.
+- Filtering Debug Logs: You can filter debug logs by specifying namespaces.
+For instance, setting

-6. Translations and Resources: Additional documentation translations are available, and the debug module is mentioned as a resource.
+DEBUG_COLORS,DEBUG_DEPTH, and more. - Translations and Resources: Additional documentation translations are available, and the

 Remember that the debug module is a powerful tool for development and debugging purposes.
 It’s helpful for gaining insights into the inner workings of your Express application without cluttering your code with excessive logging statements.